wcfjeffrey/jeffreywoo-taxstructure-ai-model/README.md

 - 🧾 **Assumption Capture** — record key assumptions and tax considerations directly alongside visuals
 - ⚖️ **Tax Overlay** — surface tax implications directly on the chart for clarity and compliance
 - 📂 **Pre-Built Templates** — start quickly with common Hong Kong and international tax structures
-- 🌍 **International Tax Planning Templates** — access a comprehensive suite of cross-border structures, treaty/Double Taxation Agreement/Arrangement (DTA) layers, and multi-jurisdictional planning models
+- 🌍 **International Tax Planning Templates** — access a comprehensive suite of cross-border structures, Double Taxation Agreement/Arrangement (DTA) treaty layers, and multi-jurisdictional planning models
 - 💾 **My Structures Library** — save, edit, and reuse structures for future projects
 - 📤 **Export Options** — generate outputs in PNG, or share via link for the structure diagram, and TXT for the AI tax analysis result